1. Accrual Mutual Funds

 Accrual funds are a type of debt mutual funds.
 This means they are low risk investments, and typically invest in short to medium maturity plans.
 They take credit risk and invest in lower-rated securities for the sake of generating a higher yield.
 The main aim of accrual funds is to earn interest income in terms of coupon offered by bonds.
 These funds adopt buy and hold strategy and, and hold the assets till maturity.
 They also focus on generating better returns compared to bank FDs.

 It all depends on your risk profile and financial objective.
 For instance, accrual debt fund is less volatile than duration-based debt fund.
-Accrual fund strategy are relatively more predictable in returns.
-So a conservative investor with a low risk appetite can opt for this.
+Accrual fund strategy is relatively more predictable in returns.
+So a conservative investor with a low-risk appetite can opt for this.

 a.
 Less risks in interest rates

 Accrual debt funds do not take risks when it comes to interest rates.
 They only invest in small to midterm tenured bonds.

 Accrual funds undertake credit risk by purchasing companies with a weaker credit rating, but more robust business prospects.
 They do this in the hope of company doing well and improving the credit score in thee immediate future.

 Accrual funds put their money in companies for the long duration.
 This way, investors can capitalize on interest income that they generate.